Casa Bonita attorneys sue over release of renovation plans

 "Some of the documents that were provided to 9NEWS are the subject of litigation," a spokesperson said.
 "The litigation does not, however, impact 9NEWS and the documents we turned over last week."

-9NEWS has agreed to remove one of the sensitive documents from its original article after attorneys for the restaurant called the station expressing concern.
+9NEWS agreed to remove one schematic from its original article after attorneys for the restaurant called the station expressing concern about employee safety.

 You can hear more on how 9NEWS obtained these documents by listening to the City Cast Denver podcast.